shahfarhadreza/papercode/README.md

 # Paper Code
 Tired of bloated IDEs that slow you down?
-Welcome to Paper Code, the lightning-fast C++ IDE built for performance-obsessed developers.
+Welcome to **Paper Code**, the lightning-fast C++ IDE built for performance-obsessed developers.

 ![preview](screenshots/02.png)

 # Focus on Performance

-* Lightweight Design: Built with a focus on minimal resource usage, ensuring smooth operation even on older or less powerful machines.
+* **Lightweight Design:** Built with a focus on minimal resource usage, ensuring smooth operation even on older or less powerful machines.
-* Hardware-Accelerated UI: Utilizes OpenGL for a responsive, lag-free and cross-platform user interface.
+* **Hardware-Accelerated UI:** Utilizes OpenGL for a responsive, lag-free and cross-platform user interface.

 # Features: